5 tips to help ease airplane ear pain

-Sepsis is the body's critical response to an infection and can lead to tissue damage, organ failure and death.
-In fact, according to the Centers for Disease Control and Prevention (CDC), more than 258,000 Americans will die each year because of sepsis, and thousands of others will be left with debilitating conditions.
+Sepsis is the body's critical response to an infection, causing widespread inflammation.
+The condition is dangerous, since it can lead to tissue damage, organ failure and death.
+In fact, according to the Centers for Disease Control and Prevention (CDC), at least 350,000 adults who develop sepsis die during their hospitalization or are discharged to hospice.

 Anyone can get sepsis from an infection, even a minor one.
 However, those with weakened immune systems; the elderly and very young; and people with chronic illness or severe burns or wounds are at a greater risk.